servicebinding/spec/README.md

   versions:
   - version: "*"
     containers:
-    - .spec.template.spec.containers
+    - path: .spec.template.spec.containers[*]
+      name: /name
+      env: /env
+      volumeMounts: /volumeMounts
-    - .spec.template.spec.initContainers
+    - path: .spec.template.spec.initContainers[*]
+      name: /name
+      env: /env
+      volumeMounts: /volumeMounts
-    volumes: .spec.template.spec.volumes
+    volumes: /spec/template/spec/volumes
 ```

+Note: this example is equivalent to not specifying a mapping, or specifying an empty mapping.

 ## Reconciler Implementation

-A reconciler implementation **MUST** support mapping to PodSpec-able resources without defining a Workload Resource Mapping for those types.
-If no Workload Resource Mapping exists for the `ServiceBinding` workload resource type and the workload resource is not PodSpec-able, the reconciliation **MUST** fail.
+A reconciler implementation **MUST** support mapping to PodSpec-able resources without defining a `ClusterWorkloadResourceMapping` for those types.

-If a `ClusterWorkloadResourceMapping` defines `containers`, the reconciler **MUST** first resolve a set of candidate locations in the workload resource addressed by the `ServiceBinding` using the `Container` type (`.envs`, `.volumeMounts`) for all available containers and then filter that collection by the `ServiceBinding` `.spec.workload.containers` filter before applying the appropriate modification.

-If a `ClusterWorkloadResourceMapping` defines `.envs` and `.volumeMounts`, the reconciler **MUST** first resolve a set of candidate locations in the workload resource addressed by the `ServiceBinding` for all available containers and then filter that collection by the `ServiceBinding` `.spec.workload.containers` filter before applying the appropriate modification.

-If a `ServiceBinding` specifies `.spec.workload.containers` value, that value **MUST** be used to filter all entries in the `.containers` list.
-If a `ServiceBinding` specifies a `.spec.workload.containers` value and `ClusterWorkloadResourceMapping` for the mapped type defines `.envs` and `.volumeMounts`, the reconciler **MUST** fail to reconcile.
+If a `ServiceBinding` specifies `.spec.workload.containers` and a `MappingContainer` specifies a `name` pointer, the resolved name **MUST** limit which containers in the workload are bound.

-A reconciler **MUST** apply the appropriate modification to the workload resource addressed by the `ServiceBinding` as defined by `.volumes`.
+A reconciler **MUST** create empty values at locations referenced by JSON Pointers that do not exist on the workload resource.
+Values referenced by JSON Pointers in both the `MappingTemplate` and `MappingContainer`s **MUST** be mutated by a `ServiceBinding` reconciler as if they were defined directly by a PodTemplateSpec.
+A reconciler **MUST** preserve fields on the workload resource that fall outside the specific fragments and types defined by the mapping.

 # Role-Based Access Control (RBAC)